theharshithh/hash-hop-attn/README.md

 YOJVrdjK → WKPUyWON
 ```

 By using these meaningless strings, we force models to truly store and retrieve information rather than relying on patterns or context clues.
-This helps in avoiding [Super-Position and Polysemicity](https://transformer-circuits.pub/2022/toy_model/index.html#motivation)
+This helps in avoiding [Superposition and Polysemicity](https://transformer-circuits.pub/2022/toy_model/index.html#motivation)

 ## How HashHop Works